-You can book in for your group interview during the application process, otherwise you will be emailed with a link to book it in later.
+You can book in for your interview during the application process, otherwise you will be emailed with a link to book it in later.
 We want to meet you, get to know you better and talk all about bootcamp.
-This is also your opportunity to ask us anything and potentially to meet some of your future classmates!
+This is also your opportunity to ask us anything!

 Logic and Technical Assessments: After the group interview, successful candidates will be sent over some material to study so they can prepare for our logic and technical assessments.
 You do not need to have prior experience in coding or data science to perform well on these tests, and we will provide you with all the resources you need to successfully complete them!
 These are both multiple choice and done online on your own time within a 2-week period of your group interview.
 Once these assessments are complete, students can be accepted into the program.

 Prep Modules: The 70 hours you’ll spend on the Prep Modules will introduce the basic technologies you’ll use throughout bootcamp.
 You’re required to complete the Prep Modules in the weeks leading up to your first day on campus.
 Ask admissions for more information.